Dusty Dvoracek

-Dusty Dvoracek (born March 3, 1983) is a former American football nose guard.
-Drafted by the Chicago Bears of the National Football League in the third round of the 2006 NFL Draft, he played college football at Oklahoma and professionally with the Bears from 2006 to 2009 and the Omaha Nighthawks of the United Football League in 2010–11.
+Dusty Dvoracek (born March 3, 1981) is an American former professional football player who was a nose guard for the Chicago Bears of the National Football League (NFL).
+Selected by the Chicago Bears of the NFL in the third round of the 2006 NFL draft, he played college football for the Oklahoma Sooners and professionally with the Bears from 2006 to 2009 and the Omaha Nighthawks of the United Football League (UFL) in 2010–11.

 Since retiring from football, Dvoracek has worked as a color analyst for Fox Sports Southwest, Fox Sports Oklahoma, and ESPN, and an analyst on SiriusXM and KWTV.
 Dvoracek co-hosted a sports radio show on Oklahoma City's WWLS until he left at the end of 2020.

-Early years
+Early life

-Dvoracek attended Lake Dallas High School in Lake Dallas, Texas where he played football at the positions of defensive tackle and offensive guard.
+Dvoracek attended Lake Dallas High School in Corinth, Texas, where he played football at the positions of defensive tackle and offensive guard.
 During his senior year, he was named to the Houston Chronicle's Top 100 list and the Dallas Morning News's Texas Top 100.
 He was also named all-district both on offense and defense in his senior year, while tallying up 79 tackles, 9.5 sacks, four fumble recoveries, and 10 forced fumbles in just seven games.